DataDog/datadog-api-client-java/api_docs/v1/MonitorsApi.md

         defaultClient.configureApiKeys(secrets);

         MonitorsApi apiInstance = new MonitorsApi(defaultClient);
-        Long monitorId = 56L; // Long | The id of the monitor
+        Long monitorId = 56L; // Long | The ID of the monitor
         String groupStates = "groupStates_example"; // String | When specified, shows additional information about the group states.
 Choose one or more from `all`, `alert`, `warn`, and `no data`. try {
             Monitor result = api.getMonitor(monitorId)